 1. THE PURPOSE OF THIS POLICY

 Regent College is a community of people who have come together for study, work, and worship.
 It is a Christian community, in which we seek to honour and uphold the dignity of all people as created in God's image.
-This policy is meant to address those occasions when a member of this community fails to meet that standard by harassing or discriminating against another member of this community.
-The College considers harassment and discrimination serious offenses, subject to a range of disciplinary measures.
+This policy is meant to address those occasions when a member of this community fails to meet that standard by bullying, harassing or discriminating against another member of this community.
+The College considers bullying, harassment and discrimination serious offenses, subject to a range of disciplinary measures.

-2. DEFINITIONS OF HARASSMENT AND DISCRIMINATION
+2. DEFINITION OF DISCRIMINATION

-Discrimination: An intentional or unintentional differential treatment for which there is no bone fide or reasonable justification.
+An intentional or unintentional differential treatment for which there is no bone fide or reasonable justification.
 Such discrimination imposes burdens, obligations, or disadvantages on specific individuals or groups.
 To be considered discrimination under the terms of this policy, the behaviour complained of must: